Big Brother 5 (American season): Broadcast

 Big Brother 5 was broadcast on CBS from July 6, 2004, to September 21, 2004.
 This season featured a change in the airing format, with episodes airing on Tuesday, Thursday, and Saturday each week.
 This was a change from the previous season, which aired on Wednesday and Friday instead of Thursday and Saturday.
 The Thursday episode, which aired at 8 pm Eastern Time, featured the live eviction and subsequent Head of Household competition taking place.
 During the live eviction, the show was hosted by Julie Chen.
 The Saturday episode, which aired at 9 pm Eastern Time, featured the food competition and nomination ceremony, as well as some highlights from the previous days.
 The Tuesday episode featured the Power of Veto competition and the Power of Veto ceremony, along with more highlights of recent events in the game.
 Some changes to the scheduling format were made.
 The season premiere lasted for a total of ninety minutes, and aired on Tuesday at 8 pm Eastern Time due to conflicts with the premiere of The Amazing Race 5.

 This season saw the return of the fantasy game first introduced in the previous season.
-In the game, players would make a team of HouseGuests and earn points when a member of their time did certain things in the game.
+In the game, players would make a team of HouseGuests and earn points when a member of their team did certain things in the game.
 The website for the series also featured a "Love 'Em or Leave 'Em" poll, in which fans could monitor the popularity of the HouseGuests each week.
 Much like the previous editions, the live feeds were also available again for this season.
 HouseGuests enter the house a few days before the premiere, and the feeds are not live for the first few days.
 They later go live after the broadcast of the launch episode.
 This season also saw the introduction of the first spin-off series, House Calls: The Big Brother Talk Show.
 The online webshow, hosted by Gretchen Massey and Big Brother 3 HouseGuest Marcellas Reynolds aired thirty-minute episodes on weeknights, and allowed fans to call in and express their opinions on the events of the game.
 Evicted HouseGuests were also interviewed on the series following their eviction.
 This made House Calls the first live Internet talk show produced exclusively for a television network.